 This is not a cookie-cutter diet or exercise routine.
 This is a lifestyle plan designed just for you.
 Ayurveda tailors itself to the individual.
 Ayurveda teaches us self-understanding and self-compassion.
 Ayurveda works.

-In your initial, 2-hour consultation and first follow-up visit with Meghan, you will learn your prakruti (original nature) and vikruti (current nature/imbalances), and Meghan will teach you about the doshas (vata, pitta, and kapha) and the elements (earth, water, fire, air, and ether).
+In your initial, 2-hour consultation and Report of Findings visit with Meghan, you will learn your prakruti (original nature) and vikruti (current nature/imbalances), and Meghan will teach you about the doshas (vata, pitta, and kapha) and the elements (earth, water, fire, air, and ether).
 You will learn lifestyle practices, Ayurvedic practices, proper sleep routines, supportive exercise habits, balancing diet and herbs, as well as meditation and pranayama (breathing) techniques.
 Ayurveda touches on every, single component of your daily life: how you work, how you eat, how you digest food, how you bathe, how you sleep, and how your senses perceive the world around you.
 We slowly and gradually add healing practices to each facet of your life, in order to bring body and mind into their most optimal states of health, wellness, and healing.